jumado2/Minecraft/AdventuresInMinecraft-PC-master/README.md

     * microbit : python library which contains the library to control the microbit
     * findPort.py : a python program used in adventure 5 to find the com port a connected arduino uses
     * bitio.hex : the bitio microbit program which should be copied to the BBC micro:bit
-  * StartServer.sh : a bash script used to start the minecraft server
+  * StartServer.bat : a batch file used to start the minecraft server

 ## StarterKit Creation Guide